duybuidotvn/duybuidotvn.github.io/_posts/technical/2015-09-05-jekyll-instruction.md

 ---
-layout: page-fullwidth
+layout: page
+subheadline:  "Jekyll"
 title:  "An Overview about Jekyll"
-subheadline: "Jekyll Instruction"
-meta_teaser: "Feeling Responsive uses Volkhov for headlines, Lato for everything else and if you are in need to show some code, it will be in Lucida Console."
-teaser: "<em>Feeling Responsive</em> uses <a href='https://www.google.com/fonts/specimen/Volkhov'>Volkhov</a> for headlines, <a href='https://www.google.com/fonts/specimen/Lato'>Lato</a> for everything else and if you are in need to show some code, it will be in <a href='http://www.microsoft.com/typography/fonts/family.aspx?FID=18'>Lucida Console</a> or <a href='http://en.wikipedia.org/wiki/Monaco_(typeface)'>Monaco</a>."
-header: no
-image:
-	thumb: thumb-jekyll.jpg
+teaser: "Feeling Responsive allows you to use all kinds of headers.
+This example shows <em>no</em> header at all.
+Just the navigation."
 categories:
+    - technical
+tags:
     - design
-tags:
-    - Blog Technical
-    - Web Framework
+    - background color
-    - Jekyll Framework
+    - header
+header: no
 ---
 <div class="row">
 <div class="medium-4 medium-push-8 columns" markdown="1">